Diagnosis and Treatment of Underbite in Liberty Township or Hamilton, OH

 Non-surgical treatment options

 Orthodontic treatment like braces or Invisalign can be a fantastic solution for correcting underbites.
 Braces and Invisalign both aim to realign your teeth and jaw over time, bringing your bite back to a normal position.
 Traditional braces use a system of brackets and wires to gradually shift your teeth with use of elastics.
-How Invisalign treatment involves wearing a series of clear, plastic aligners that are custom-made for your mouth.
+Invisalign treatment involves wearing a series of clear, plastic aligners that are custom-made for your mouth.
 These aligners gradually shift your teeth to their correct positions with the use of elastics, alleviating an underbite over time.

 Treating an underbite often calls for the use of specially crafted face masks or headgear.
 It can be used with a jaw expander.
 They’re usually most effective for children between the ages of 5 and 11.
 This kind of orthodontic device works by gently and consistently nudging your lower jaw forward, helping it to gradually shift into a better position.
 This can be a big help in lining up your top and bottom teeth more effectively.
 You’ll typically wear the face mask or headgear for a set number of hours each day, usually while you’re catching some z’s at night.
 It’s a non-invasive and typically pretty comfy way of fixing an underbite.
 This treatment can also improve airway.

-Underbite Surgery
+Underbite surgery

 Orthognathic surgery for an underbite is a type of corrective procedure that addresses irregularities in the jaw and facial structure.
 The surgery involves repositioning the jaw bones (one of the jaws or both upper jaw and lower jaw) to achieve a more balanced and functional alignment.
 It’s a significant procedure typically performed by an oral and maxillofacial surgeon.
 While it may sound a bit daunting, it’s a commonly performed surgery with a high success rate.
 Plus, it can greatly improve your ability to chew, speak, and may enhance your appearance.